MarvinLvn/BabySLM/README.md

 }
 ```

-Additionnally, if you BabyBERTa, please cite:
+Additionnally, if you use BabyBERTa, please cite:

 ```text
 @inproceedings{huebner2021babyberta,